Fredrik1ST/OctoPrintCommunicator/README.md

 # OPC: OctoPrint Communicator
-For establishing basic communication between Octoprint-connected 3D printers and various equipment.
+A middleware for establishing basic communication between Octoprint-connected 3D printers and various equipment.
 For those simply looking for a python-based Octoprint client, there are probably better alternatives out there.

 ### Main idea